 Unfortunately, patients that have one breast surgery are very likely to require another.
 This is less true with breast reduction and breast lift surgeries without implants.
 But patients that have breast implants are at significant risk of needing a revision procedure at some point in time.

 Why choose Wake Plastic Surgery?

 Revision breast surgery can be frustrating.
-Our surgeons understand this frustration and will be able to effectively communicate the options for improvement in an understanding and clear way.
+Dr. Stoeckel understands this frustration and will be able to effectively communicate the options for improvement in an understanding and clear way.
 Often, the best solution is only obvious when the root problem is fully understood.
-Dr. Stoeckel and Dr. Purzycki are proficient in clearly identifying these problems, explain them in an easy to understand manner, and work together with you to create the best plan to correct the issues at hand.Our Breast Revision Results
+Dr. Stoeckel is proficient in clearly identifying these problems, explain them in an easy to understand manner, and work together with you to create the best plan to correct the issues at hand.Our Breast Revision Results

 What types of complications are seen after breast surgery?

 Right side capsular contracture treated with new implants and pocket exchange

 Capsular contracture is probably the most annoying complication associated with breast augmentation.
 When an implant is placed, the body recognizes it as a foreign object and creates a thin film of connective tissue around it to separate the implant from the rest of the body.
 This is called the implant capsule.
 For most patients, the implant capsule remains thin, soft, and natural.
 But for others, the capsule can become thick, firm, and problematic.
 The cause of the contracture is still not certain.
 Ensuring strict sterile technique during surgery may reduce some of the risk.
 But there also appears to be a genetic factor that is not fully understood.